LTUC/amman-prep-d14/Class-08/facilitator/README.md

 ### The `<form>` Element

-The `<form>` element is a container for different types of input elements, such as: text fields, checkboxes, radio buttons, submit buttons, etc.
+The `<form>` element is a container for different types of input elements, such as text fields, checkboxes, radio buttons, submit buttons, etc.

 ### The `<input>` Element

 An `<input>` element can be displayed in many ways, depending on the type attribute.

-**Note for today's lab we will use text type input and submit input type, but the instructor can mention other types; radio, checkbox and number.**
+**Note for today's lab we will use text type input and submit input type, but the instructor can mention other types; radio, checkbox, and number.**

 ### The `<label>` Element